RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 might surmise, unexpectedly) off the coast of Japan one day, wades ashore without

 invitation, and generally lies waste to the Japanese countryside.
-He especially
+It especially

 enjoys crunching citiesparticularly Tokyoand leaves in his wake

-burning buildings, toppled electrical towers, and melted tanks wherever he ventures.
+burning buildings, toppled electrical towers, and melted tanks wherever it ventures.

-Of course, the reconstituted and fledgling Japanese Air Force and Army tries
+Of course, the fledgling Japanese Air Force and Army tries to stop the beast

-end, after finishing its attempts at urban renewal, it finally lumbers back
+its attempts at urban renewal, the creature finally lumbers back into the Pacific

-off to the Pacific and vanishes beneath its churning waters, a poignant reminder
+and vanishes beneath its churning waters, a poignant reminder of the danger

-of the danger that science represents, at least insofar as atomic research is
+that science represents, at least insofar as atomic testing and oversized lizards

 Now there are several elements of the story that I find curious.
 First of all,

-the creature, despite being a mere animal after all, is impervious to everything
+the creature, despite being a mere animal, is impervious to everything the Japanese

-the Japanese throw at him.
-Missiles, artillery, machine gun fire, even strafing
+throw at it.
+Missiles, artillery, machine gun fire, even strafing by fighter

-to hurt him; all they do is apparently make him madder.
-Second, he burns entire
+seem to injure it; all they do is apparently make it madder.
+Second, it burns

-cities to the ground (unlike most Hollywood monsters of the genre, who simply
+entire cities to the ground (unlike most Hollywood monsters of the genre, who

-knock things over and generally make a nuisance of themselves) leaving behind
+simply knock things over and generally make a nuisance of themselves) leaving

-the hulks of smoldering ruins that resemble nothing so much as the burned out
+behind smoldering ruins that resemble nothing so much as the burned out cities

-cities seen in the aftermath of WWII in both Japan and Germany.
+seen in both Japan and Germany in the aftermath of WWII .
 And, thirdand

 even more significantthe creature is radioactive; those it doesnt